f-mendes/vue-laravel-serveless/README.md

 1. Clone this repository
 2. Run `composer install`
 3. Run `php artisan key:generate`
-4. Set up your database connection in the `.env` file
+4. Set up your database connection in the `.env` file (you can use a free MySQL database for test [Free SQL Database](https://www.freesqldatabase.com/))
 5. Run `php artisan migrate`
 6. Run `php artisan db:seed`
 7. Run `npm run build` to build the frontend assets